 It is important that children feel heard and understood.
-Therefore, Designated Safeguarding Leads will be supported in developing knowledge and skills to:
+Therefore, the Designated Safeguarding Lead Mrs. S. Armstrong and the Deputy Lead Mrs. G. Clark will be supported in developing their knowledge and skills to:

 - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school may put in place to protect them; - Understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.